MuchuCAT/grindy-stellar-integration/README.md

 # Grindy Stellar Integration

-Open-source Stellar wallet, Soroban, and testnet demo modules for Grindy's Stellar Community Fund Integration Track work.
+Open-source Stellar wallet, Soroban, and testnet demo modules for Grindy's Stellar Community Integration Track work.

 Grindy is already live as a B2B campaign infrastructure for crypto and DeFi protocols.
 The production app handles campaigns, profiles, leaderboards, scoring, analytics, CEX read-only tracking, and reward operations.
 This public repository contains the reusable Stellar integration layer being prepared for the SCF submission.